 Learning Support classes are online classes that meet once or twice a week for about an hour.
 A MODG teacher leads discussions, presents materials, and helps students come to a better understanding of the materials.
 The student has an opportunity to discuss the material in the classes and ask questions.
 We have found that not only are the classes a great way to learn the material, but it is also a great opportunity for the students to get together with other students around the country to discuss common interests and develop friendships.

-We know that the parents are responsible for the education of their children.
+We believe that parents are responsible for the education of their children.
 We expect that a parent will be very involved in the student's learning and know that what we do in the conference calls can only be successful if the parent is actively involved.
 We think that the Learning Support classes are an excellent tool to assist the parents in the education of their children.

 Learning Support, like many of the other services we offer, was developed at the request of our families.
 Several years ago, some of the students approached one of our teachers to see if she could co-ordinate a history discussion class.
 They wanted to discuss with their peers the material they were reading.
 The idea appealed to the teacher; she is a firm believer in the discussion method of learning.
 Our Teacher Services are excellent in helping students understand the material, organize their thoughts and convey them well in writing.
 The MODG program itself, because of the materials chosen and the method employed, helps form the ideas in the student's minds.
 The Learning Support classes are another way to enhance the development of the student's intellectual ability.
-Discussion is a key to our program; defending and presenting opinions in class help the students love learning and improve their written work, because they come to an understanding of the different positions first through the spoken word.
+Discussion is key to our program; defending and presenting opinions in class help the students love learning and improve their written work, because they come to an understanding of the different positions first through the spoken word.
 We welcome any parent to sit in on the classes that her (or his) students are doing with us.
 (Please check with us about how this may be done.)
 It is our hope that discussions in the class encourage the students and parents to continue the discussion together after class.

 Learning Support Courses include paper grading.
 While the benefits of discussion, as well as presenting and teaching concepts as they came up in the syllabus was the originally intended service, additional benefits became apparent after we started actually teaching the classes.
 Classes provide additional accountability and keep students on track.
 When grading work, the teacher can immediately see when there is a problem in understanding and address it within a few days.
 For that reason, in most classes we encourage the students to submit work for grading.